 Aside from cleaning your technology and devices, you'll need to spring clean what's on them.
-Work files, documents, letters... are they logically stored?
+Work files, documents, letters – are they logically stored?
 Can you easily find them in the right folders?
 Do you even need to keep them?
 Take some time to go through your Dropbox, or whatever cloud storage solution you use, and organise where files are placed.
-For me, I tend to label things by date, so I can keep things in a logical order, for example: '17-03-21 Name of File'.
+For me, I tend to label things by date so that I can keep things in a logical order, for example: '17-03-21 Name of File'.

 Spring clean your finances

-We're often advised to sit down and go through our finances on a regular basis.
+We're often advised to sit down and go through our finances regularly.
 But at this time of year, why not give everything a thorough sort and clean?

 Nothing makes me feel happier than being in control of my money.
-That peace of mind that sweeps over me, when I know exactly what's in my bank account and how much is coming in.
+It's amazing the peace of mind I get when I know exactly what's in my bank account and how much is coming in.

 Spring clean your health

 Worried about the cost of healthy food?
-Here are some extra tips to eat clean on a budget:
+Here are some extra tips for eating clean on a budget:

 - Don't be afraid of buying shop brands – quality is often just as good

-- Know when to skip organic – things like onions, avocados and cabbage absorb very little crop chemicals (but buy organic apples, strawberries, grapes and celery)
+- Know when to skip organic – things like onions, avocados and cabbage absorb minimal crop chemicals (but buy organic apples, strawberries, grapes and celery)